2020 United States federal government data breach: VMware exploits

 Some time before December 3, 2020, the NSA discovered and notified VMware of vulnerabilities in VMware Access and VMware Identity Manager.
 VMware released patches on December 3, 2020.
 On December 7, 2020, the NSA published an advisory warning customers to apply the patches because the vulnerabilities were being actively exploited by Russian state-sponsored attackers.

 Responsibility

 Conclusions by investigators

 SolarWinds said it believed the malware insertion into Orion was performed by a foreign nation.
 Russian-sponsored hackers were suspected to be responsible.
 U.S. officials stated that the specific groups responsible were probably the SVR or Cozy Bear (also known as APT29).
 FireEye gave the suspects the placeholder name "UNC2452"; incident response firm Volexity called them "Dark Halo".
 On December 23, 2020, the CEO of FireEye said Russia was the most likely culprit and the attacks were "very consistent" with the SVR.
 One security researcher offers the likely operational date, February 27, 2020, with a significant change of aspect on October 30, 2020.

-In January 2021, cybersecurity firm Kaspersky said SUNBURST resembles the malware Kazuar, which is believed to have been created by Turla, a group known from 2008 that Estonian intelligence previously linked to the Russian federal security service, FSB.
+In January 2021, cybersecurity firm Kaspersky said SUNBURST resembles the malware Kazuar, which is believed to have been created by Turla, a group known from 2008 that Estonian intelligence previously linked it to the Russian federal security service, FSB.